Are you fluent in engineering? If not, here are 15 great interview questions to ask a software engineer.

 9. What are you looking for in your next team or company, what is important to you culturally?

-Building a strong team requires finding individuals who interact well with others and is a cultural fit to your organization.
+Building a strong team requires finding individuals who interact well with others and is a cultural fit for your organization.
 Make sure these line up.

 10. Do you prefer to work for a company that is in build mode or maintenance mode?

 Build can be exciting while maintenance is often routine.
-Make sure the candidate’s interest match the mode the company is in.
+Make sure the candidate's interest matches the mode the company is in.